stevegribbin/codybadger.github.io/cv/index.md

 #### Supervisor: *[Sam Khamis](https://www.linkedin.com/in/samuel-khamis-3096688), CTO*

-* We've developed the hardware and software to run a fully automated and highly repeatable brew from a phone, giving way for the world's first distributed brewery.
+* We've developed the hardware and software to run a fully automated and highly repeatable brew from a smartphone, giving way for the world's first distributed brewery.
 * As the lead hardware engineer at Brewbot, I oversee mechanical and electronic research, development, and design.
 I ensure that milestones are set and met, and that issues are resolved in a timely manner.
 * I manage our information and documentation repository.
 * As an experienced brewer, I help train employees in the craft of brewing, and manage all test brew data and analysis.